Rainer Spanagel

-Rainer Spanagel is a German scientist, born June 24, 1961.
+Rainer Spanagel (born 24 June 1961) is a German scientist.
 He is a professor of psychopharmacology at the Central Institute of Mental Health (Mannheim) of Heidelberg University, where he is director of the Institute of Psychopharmacology.
 His main research interest is drug abuse, especially alcohol dependence.
 His work has been published in multiple publications across prestigious scientific journals.

 Based on preclinical findings, he pursues three objectives along with other faculty at the Central Institute of Mental Health: